krasserm/perceiver-io/docs/dataset-preproc.md

 set with the `--tokenizer` command line option.
 The following preprocessing commands are examples.
 Adjust them to whatever you need for model training.

-The following data preprocessing examples are aligned with the training examples use a pretrained `xlnet-base-cased` tokenizer from the 🤗 Hub and a custom `tokenizers/bert-base-uncased-10k-bookcorpus-ext` tokenizer from this repository (see [Tokenizers](tokenizers.md) for further details).

 - [bookcorpus](https://huggingface.co/datasets/bookcorpus) (`plain_text`):

     ```shell